DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Mathematical Patterns**: Combined circular arcs (`circle()`) with alternating left (`lt()`) and right (`rt()`) turns to create interwoven spiral segments, each shrinking in radius for a layered depth effect.

   This project was a fun exploration of algorithmic art, blending mathematical precision with creative coding.
-The simplicity of the turtle module paired with the richness of color manipulation proves how a few lines of code can generate captivating visual results.
+The simplicity of the turtle module paired with the richness of color manipeulation proves how a few lines of code can generate captivating visual results.
+* 🧠 Day 398: 🌲 Recursive Trie (Prefix Tree) Implementation in Python 🔍

+  Today, I worked on a Recursive Trie (Prefix Tree) using Python, with a focus on Object-Oriented Programming (OOP) principles such as encapsulation and recursion.
+The project supports word insertion, complete word search, and prefix checking.
+Below are the key highlights:

+  - **Encapsulation**: The `TrieNode` class encapsulates attributes like `children` and `is_end_of_word`, managing access to each node’s data structure and state.
+This ensures that each node maintains integrity within the Trie.

+  - **Recursion**: The core operations (`insert`, `search`, and `starts_with`) are implemented recursively.
+Each method breaks down the problem into smaller subproblems, enabling elegant traversal and modification of the Trie’s hierarchical structure.

+  - **Word Insertion**: The `insert` method uses recursion to create child nodes for each character in a word.
+Once all characters are processed, the final node is marked as the end of a word.

+  - **Search Functionality**: The `search` method checks if a complete word exists in the Trie by recursively verifying each character.
+If all characters match and the end-of-word flag is set, the word is found.

+  - **Prefix Checking**: The `starts_with` method confirms if any word in the Trie begins with a given prefix.
+This feature is useful for applications like autocomplete or dictionary-based lookups.

+  - **Example Usage**: The code includes examples of inserting multiple words, searching for full words, and checking for valid prefixes, offering a comprehensive test of the Trie’s capabilities.

+  This project was an excellent exercise in applying recursion and data structure design to build an efficient word lookup system.
+It helped reinforce my understanding of how recursive methods can be used to traverse and manipulate hierarchical structures like Tries, while maintaining clean and modular code through encapsulation.